 I've also tried using an immersion blender and the results weren't too great.
 The sauce was still chunky and it splattered everywhere.
 If you have a high quality appliance then go ahead and use that.

-Note: If you've tried blending the sauce and the texture is grainy, it may have too much onions.
-Just add a tablespoon of water at a time and continue to blend until you have a silky smooth sauce.
+Note: If the texture is grainy after blending the sauce, that is okay!
+It is just the texture from the onions.
+Add a tablespoon of water at a time and continue to blend until you have a silky smooth sauce.

 5. Finishing off the Butter Chicken